 We were incorporated in October 2015 and commenced operations in 2017.
-To date, we have focused primarily on organizing and staffing our company, business planning, raising capital, identifying, acquiring and in-licensing our product candidates and conducting preclinical studies and early clinical trials.
-We have funded our operations primarily through equity financings.
-We raised \$631.3 million from October 2017 through May 2019 through Series A and B convertible preferred stock financings, a convertible note financing, our IPO completed in February 2019, and proceeds from our credit facility.
+To date, we have focused primarily on organizing and staffing our company, business planning, raising capital, identifying, acquiring and in-licensing our product candidates and conducting preclinical studies and early clinical stage trials.
+We have funded our operations primarily through equity financings and debt issuance.
+We raised \$942.0 million from October 2017 through December 31, 2020 through Series A and B convertible preferred stock financings, a convertible note financing, our IPO completed in February 2019, proceeds from our credit facility, and proceeds from our concurrent underwritten public offerings of 5.00% convertible Notes due 2027 (the "2027 Notes") and common stock in May 2020.
 In addition, we received \$12.8 million in cash in connection with the January 2018 acquisition of AA Biopharma Inc., of which Pulmagen Therapeutics (Asthma) Limited is a wholly-owned subsidiary.
-As of December 31, 2019, we had \$401.8 million in cash, cash equivalents and marketable securities.
+As of December 31, 2020, we had \$512.6 million in cash, cash equivalents and marketable securities.